All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Loss of menstrual cycle

-• Declining exercise performance that does not improve
+• Declining exercise performance that doesn't improve

 Electrolyte Imbalance

 Both keto and GLP-1 medications increase the risk of electrolyte imbalance.
 Keto causes sodium, potassium, and magnesium losses through increased urinary excretion.
 GLP-1 medications can cause dehydration through reduced fluid intake and GI side effects.
-Together, the electrolyte demands are significant .
+Together, the electrolyte demands are significant.

 Electrolyte Daily Target on Keto + GLP-1 Best Sources